corpusmusic/bb-cluster/article/article.md

 The goal of this study is to use the machine learning technique of cluster analysis in combination with ad hoc human analysis to test the hypothesis that the McGill Billboard dataset contains exemplars of multiple harmonic grammars, rather than a single "average" harmonic grammar (see above figure).
 In statistical terms, we hypothesize that the BB corpus is not a sample of a single population of pop songs, but rather a mixture of samples from a variety of musical styles.
 We also hope to produce empirical data that problematizes the equating of style and genre, something that is common in the machine learning community when addressing musical data.

-To test this hypothesis, we subjected the 144-dimensional bigram (chord-to-chord transition) analysis described above to a K-means cluster analysis.&nbsp;K-Means cluster analysis is an unsupervised machine-learning algorithm that takes a collection of data points, measures the Euclidean distance from each other in some predefined space, and attempts to find the tightest clusters of data points: those points (in this case, songs) that are the most near (like) each other, but the most distant from (unlike) the points in other clusters.&nbsp;This tightness-of-clusters property is a sum-of-squares statistical measurement called *inertia*.&nbsp;This gives us a tool to crack the chicken-and-egg problem described in the introduction: collect a large dataset of popular songs, define each song as a point in (144-dimension) harmonic-practice space, perform a cluster analysis of the corpus in that space, and uncover the clustering solution with the best inertia and the greatest musicological significance.
+To test this hypothesis, we subjected the 144-dimensional bigram (chord-to-chord transition) analysis described above to a K-means cluster analysis.
+K-Means cluster analysis is an unsupervised machine-learning algorithm that takes a collection of data points, measures the Euclidean distance from each other in some predefined space, and attempts to find the tightest clusters of data points: those points (in this case, songs) that are the most near (like) each other, but the most distant from (unlike) the points in other clusters.
+This tightness-of-clusters property is a sum-of-squares statistical measurement called *inertia*.
+This gives us a tool to crack the chicken-and-egg problem described in the introduction: collect a large dataset of popular songs, define each song as a point in (144-dimension) harmonic-practice space, perform a cluster analysis of the corpus in that space, and uncover the clustering solution with the best inertia and the greatest musicological significance.
 Then we can analyze the songs in each cluster to find what specific harmonic practices are contained within the larger corpus, whose properties have been averaged over by the corpus-wide analysis.

 K-means cluster analysis, like all unsupervised machine-learning algorithms, has the advantage of the resulting clusters -- in this case, the harmonic grammars present in the corpus -- being emergent.
-However, the *number*&nbsp;of clusters must be predetermined by the analyst, and can be anything from one cluster (a trivial case) to 730 clusters (another trivial case, with each cluster containing a single song).
+However, the *number* of clusters must be predetermined by the analyst, and can be anything from one cluster (a trivial case) to 730 clusters (another trivial case, with each cluster containing a single song).
 How do we choose the appropriate number of clusters?
-(We will refer to the number of clusters as the *cardinality*&nbsp;of the clustering solution.)
+(We will refer to the number of clusters as the *cardinality* of the clustering solution.)

 For a dataset the size of BB, it is not difficult to run the clustering algorithm multiple times with different cardinalities, even on a personal computer.
 (We used an eight-core Mac Pro for this study, and it was more than up to the task, running multiple clustering epochs in a matter of minutes.)
-Further, each clustering solution produces a single *inertia*&nbsp;value that represents the tightness of the clusters, making it easy to compare the results of even a large number of cardinalities to find the tightest fit.&nbsp;
+Further, each clustering solution produces a single *inertia* value that represents the tightness of the clusters, making it easy to compare the results of even a large number of cardinalities to find the tightest fit.

 However, the more clusters contained in a solution, the more unwieldy the musical analysis.
 Harmonic "grammars" proliferate, and categories become too small to represent a meaningful generalization of a musical practice.
-Further, our study would also hit a *human&nbsp;*bottleneck if we were to analyze the 144 probability values in all 266,815 clusters produced by running the algorithm on each cardinality from 1 to 730.
+Further, our study would also hit a *human* bottleneck if we were to analyze the 144 probability values in all 266,815 clusters produced by running the algorithm on each cardinality from 1 to 730.
 In order to find an optimal clustering solution, we need to form a specific hypothesis to test, limiting the algorithmic output to something that is both analyzable by humans and that has the potential to represent something that is musically meaningful.

 With that in mind, we formed two specific hypotheses based on existing research on style and genre in popular music, and sought clustering solutions in and around those hypothetical scenarios.

 The first hypothesis comes from Walt Everett's (2004) six "tonal systems," two of which were divided into two subsystems, rendering a potential of 6–8 harmonic grammars in music Everett categorized as "rock" (note the genre–style relationship).
-It is important to note that in Everett's article, he purposefully went *outside*&nbsp;the popularity charts to find songs that he believed were important or influential in rock history.
-This led to at least one tonal system that likely would not exist in a study that, like ours, is based entirely on the Billboard charts.&nbsp;Based on Everett's study, then, we hypothesized that there were between filve and eight harmonic (sub-)grammars in the BB corpus, and thus that a clustering solution with cardinality 5, 6, 7, or 8 would be optimal.
+It is important to note that in Everett's article, he purposefully went *outside* the popularity charts to find songs that he believed were important or influential in rock history.
+This led to at least one tonal system that likely would not exist in a study that, like ours, is based entirely on the Billboard charts.
+Based on Everett's study, then, we hypothesized that there were between five and eight harmonic (sub-)grammars in the BB corpus, and thus that a clustering solution with cardinality 5, 6, 7, or 8 would be optimal.

-The second hypothesis comes from Schreiber (2015), who settled on a list of fifteen *genre*&nbsp;tags for popular music, based on user-generated tags for songs affiliated with another popular music dataset.
+The second hypothesis comes from Schreiber (2015), who settled on a list of fifteen *genre* tags for popular music, based on user-generated tags for songs affiliated with another popular music dataset.
 We decided to test the hypothesis that the relationship between user-tagged genre and structural style would be strong and, therefore, there would be fifteen harmonic (sub-)grammars in the BB corpus, leading to an optimal clustering solution with cardinality 15.
-(Note that because we find the genre–style conflation to be problematic, and because harmonic grammar is not the only distinguishing marker of a musical style, we predicted that cardinality 15 would *not*&nbsp;likely produce the optimal clustering solution.)
+(Note that because we find the genre–style conflation to be problematic, and because harmonic grammar is not the only distinguishing marker of a musical style, we predicted that cardinality 15 would *not* likely produce the optimal clustering solution.)

 To test these hypotheses, as well as other options near to them, we constructed a set of scripts (using Python and the machine-learning toolkit SciKit-Learn) that would run the clustering algorithm for cardinalities 1–15.
 This would give us a base-line inertia value for a corpus-wide average (cardinality 1), as well as all of the cardinalities suggested by the Everett-based hypothesis and the Schreiber-based hypothesis, and other values between those.
 (We were also open to the possibility of testing a higher cardinality if the results of these tests suggested it would be useful, but as will be discussed in what follows, that was not the case.)